nurse-curtis/microWakeWord-Custom-Trainer/README.md

 Upon restarting, a clean version of the training notebook will be placed in the newly created data directory.
 This will reset your MicroWakeWord-Training-Docker environment to its initial state.

+## Credits

+This project builds upon the excellent work of [kahrendt/microWakeWord](https://github.com/kahrendt/microWakeWord).
+A huge thank you to the original authors for their contributions to the open-source community!